TUB-SSI-Edu/ELMO2EDS/README.md

 ## Problems
 Not all data required for a verifiable credential exists in the input file.
 This data has to be collected to successfully convert.
+Golang is a statically typed language.
+Creating dynamic data types depending on the input is not trivial.
+That's why the output formats have to be precisely defined.
 ### optional quality of life features
 - [ ] read xlm directly from pdf document
 - [ ] enclose converter into a websevice with REST API